Do You Find It Hard To Respect Yourself? Why?

 We all crave respect, no matter who we are.
-Yet it is very difficult to respect others, unless you respect yourself.
+Yet it is very difficult to respect others when you don’t even respect yourself.

 It’s been said, “You can’t like another person, until you like yourself.”